BI-Beacon/docs/docs/setup.rst

 4. Connect to WiFi “BI-Beacon-A1B2C3” (A1B2C3 is unique for your lamp)
 5. Browse to BI-Beacon’s Setup Page: http://192.168.4.1
 6. Enter details

    a.
 WiFi name: the WiFi lamp should connect to (SSID)
    b.
 WiFi password: password of WiFi to connect to (empty if no password)
    c.
-Systemid: the string identifier controlling the beacon state (see :api)
+Systemid: the string identifier controlling the beacon state (see :ref:`ref_api`)

 7. Wait for green

    a.
 It will first turn blue which means it is connecting to router
    b.
 Then it will turn purple which means it is connecting to state server
    c.
 Then it will turn green when connected